Updated by Tatiana Glazkova on April 13, 2021

 And the winner is…

 In this race, Requirements and Test for Jira (RTM) evidently emerges as a winner.
-From the very beginning, almost to the end, our app leaves its opponent far behind.
-It tripped only when it came to automated testing support, which is still yet to come, but in the end, it came back in glory.
-All the other features, like requirements management, reports, and relations-tracking solutions support your testing at a high level.
-What’s more, RTM for Jira is now available for Jira Server as well as for Jira Cloud, and it looks identical on both hostings, so in case of a need for migration, it can be performed smoothly.
+From the very beginning, almost to the end, the Deviniti app leaves its opponent far behind.
+All RTM features, like requirements management, reports, and relations-tracking solutions support your testing at a high level.
+What’s more, RTM for Jira is now available for Jira Cloud and Data Center, as well as for Jira Server, and it looks identical on the hostings.
+So, in case you need migration, it can be performed smoothly.

-TM4J tries to catch up with the flexible Permissions settings and the automated testing support, but for most teams it still won’t be enough.
-Although Adaptavist’s app has all the functionalities necessary to perform your test management inside Jira, the clarity of the whole process leaves a lot to be desired.
+TM4J tries to catch up with the flexible Permissions settings and the automated testing support, but for most teams, it still won’t be enough.
+Although the Adaptavist app has all the functionalities necessary to perform your test management inside Jira, the clarity of the whole process leaves a lot to be desired.